-On the 22nd of September a small depression formed in the North Sea, on the 24th it was officially named Odette by KMI (Belgian weatherservice).
-After this, Odette stalled in her place.
-She would not move for the coming day.
-On the 25th of September the storm-depression underwent Rapid Cyclogenesis.
-Causing her to get that typical shape with an eye-like feature in the low-core.
+On the 22nd of September a small depression formed in the North Sea, on the 24th it was officially named Odette by KMI (Belgian National Weather Institute).
+After this, Odette stalled in its place.
+The storm would not move for the coming day.
+On the 25th of September, the storm depression started to occlude even more.
 The structure would become much better overnight and eventually looked like a classic low pressure.
-On the 24th of December a small depression was forecasted to form in the North Sea.
-This depression would undergo explosive cyclogenesis and received the name Odette.
+On the 24th of December, a small depression was forecasted to form in the North Sea.
+This depression would reach heavy-storm and received the name, Odette.
 This windstorm caused mayhem on the northwest coast of Belgium and the province of Zeeland, Netherlands.
 With gusts over 100 km/h.
-It was the first autumn storm since 2017.
+It was the first autumn storm to affect the Netherlands and Belgium since 2017.

 When Odette formed, the depression was still quite small and weak.
 Weathermodels were suggesting a potential heavy-storm forming from it.
-On the 25th of December, Odette underwent Rapid-Cyclogenesis.
-Odette’s occluded front started spiralling very tightly and the system got a spiral shape.
-Over the next seven hours she deepened incredibly fast.
+On the 25th of December, As the occluded front started spiraling very tightly, the winds got accelerated.
+Over the next seven hours, she deepened incredibly fast.
 Creating a strong, but local windfield.
-This would then take aim to the NW of Belgium and the entire province of Zeeland.
-Rapid cyclogenesis is the process of the formation from an extratropical cyclone.
-On satellite it can be seen as a frontal cloud and a cloudhead.
-Once dry air intrudes it gets it’s initial shape as a wave like storm.
-The more the dry air comes into it, the more the clouds starts to bend.
-Eventually the cloud cover starts to occlude because of the wrapping fronts.
-This causes the cloudhead to gets it’s characteristic curled shape.
-This process also took place with Odette in a very short time.
+This would then aim at the NW of Belgium and the entire province of Zeeland.
+Cyclogenesis is the process of the formation of an extratropical cyclone and occurs when a warm and a cold front meet.
+These can start to occlude and form a low-pressure system.
+A select few of those actually become windstorms.

 (Figure 1) A small storm-depression which has formed in the North Sea and has been given the name “Odette” by KMI Charts: @KNMI